Abruuham/react-code-editor-sockets/README.md

+# Code from https://github.com/manuarora700/react-code-editor.
+I have added web sockets in order to communicate in between two different code editors.
+This will allow for pair programming.

 # CodeRush - Compile and Execute code in 40+ languages

 ⚡️ A code editor that compiles and runs your code on the web.